H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 DGMs generate proposals—code patches, configuration changes, workflow variants, or governance adjustments.
 These proposals are subject to tests, evaluation, and often human review before adoption.
 DGMs act as optimizers and critics, not autonomous editors of the whole codebase.

 **Archived variants and traces.**
-Where feasible, DGMs maintain or contribute to archives of variants and evaluation traces.
-Even when the "archive" is only log lines and version control commits, the intent is to have a record of what was tried, what changed, and how it performed.
+DGMs maintain archives of variants and evaluation traces through the patch queue system (`dgm_patch_queue.json`), adoption log (`dgm_adoption_log.json`), and Chroma's `dgm_observations` collection.
+This provides a permanent record of what was tried, what changed, and how it performed across all 73 governed services.

 **Alignment with constitutional constraints.**
-DGM proposals must respect constitutional, safety, and governance constraints (including WV‑first and place‑based justice commitments).
+DGM proposals must respect constitutional, safety, and governance constraints (including WV‑first and place‑based justice commitments grounded in PostgreSQL `msjarvisgis` spatial data).
 Proposals that violate core principles are rejected or escalated for review.
+Three services are explicitly protected as immutable: `spiritual_root`, `constitutional_guardian`, and `mother_carrie_protocols`.

 **Compatibility with Quantarithmia's tiers.**
 DGMs interpret and operate on the Computational Instrument tier, informed by conceptual and ethical tiers, and they are bounded by the judicial/oversight tier.

-These principles ensure that DGM‑style self‑improvement remains legible and accountable, and that it fits within the existing GBIM/GeoDB/Chroma/RAG stack rather than introducing a parallel, opaque "meta‑brain."
+These principles ensure that DGM‑style self‑improvement remains legible and accountable, and that it fits within the existing PostgreSQL GBIM/GeoDB/ChromaDB/RAG stack rather than introducing a parallel, opaque "meta‑brain."

 ---